Tailwind CSS: Beyond Traditional CSS – Advantages, Use Cases, and Implementation Guide

 Spacing and Alignment

-Tailwind provides classes for managing the internal (padding) and external (margin) spacing of elements.
+Tailwind provides classes to manage internal padding and external margin of elements.

 Typography

-Tailwind CSS includes classes to handle typography, allowing you to adjust the size, weight and style of the text.
+Tailwind CSS includes classes to handle typography, allowing you to adjust text size, weight, and style.

 Backgrounds and Borders